 These chargers are designed to be wall mountable or to sit upright on a table or work surface.

-If wall mounting, locate the charger within reach of an electrical outlet, and away from a corner or other obstructions which may impede air flow.
-Use the back of the charger as a template for the location of the mounting screws on the wall.
-Mount the charger securely using drywall screws (purchased separately) at least 1" (25.4 mm) long, with a screw head diameter of 0.28-0.35" (7-9 mm), screwed into wood to an optimal depth leaving approximately 7/32" (5.5 mm) of the screw exposed.
-Align the slots on the back of the charger with the exposed screws and fully engage them in the slots.
+If wall mounting, locate the charger within reach of an electrical outlet.
+Mount the charger securely using drywall screws at least 1" (25.4 mm) long, screwed into wood to an optimal depth leaving approximately 7/32" (5.5 mm) of the screw exposed.